laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 >> At the sender’s convenience, the fluid level measurement MAY be encoded as an integer or a floating-point number.
 This allows for minimal encoding size while supporting a large range.
 The receiver MUST be able to accept both integers and floating-point numbers for the measurement.

-Again, this ensures interoperability but not determinism—identical fluid level measurements can be represented in more than one way.
+Again, this ensures interoperability but not determinism &mdash; identical fluid level measurements can be represented in more than one way.
 Determinism can be achieved by allowing only floating-point, though that doesn’t minimize encoding size.

 A better solution requires the fluid level always be encoded using the smallest representation for every particular value.